mortgage minds

 Saving for a deposit can take time.
 Therefore, it is advisable to check your credit report and look for areas of improvement.

-Here are a few essential things which helps you improve your credit score:
+Here are a few essential things which help you improve your credit score:

 • Get on the electoral register if you haven’t already done so

-• Use your credit limits sensibly (lower the better)
+• Use your credit limits sensibly (the lower the better)

 • Never miss or be late on any of your credit commitments